-- 5.3.13 The present Marine Ecological Monitoring Survey was conducted during high tide on 23rd & 25th March 2006.
+- 5.3.13 The present Marine Ecological Monitoring Survey was conducted on 27th & 28th April 2006.
 The weather conditions were cloudy but calm, the underwater visibility was fine (approximately 5m).
 Less much macro algae were found at all three monitored sites on the surfaces of boulder or corals than in the last (February 2006) monitoring.
 At each site to be monitored for corals, the 20 colonies of natural corals selected during the Baseline Survey were recovered and checked for conditions. - 5.3.14 Site B2 was the location for the temporary barging point.
-Although the temporary barging point had not been installed when the present monitoring survey was conducted, some site formation works had been being conducted at the nearby abandoned pier and the intertidal zone of the barging point location.
-Some rectangular concrete blocks were deployed along the seaward side of the intertidal zone to form a seawall, and the area landward to this wall was filled with boulders.
-This will be used as the landing point of the temporary barging point.
-Road surface was formed near the abandoned pier and connected to the landing point.
-It was found that some boulders and sand present outside the seawall, and some tagged corals were damaged.
-The conditions of the tagged corals during the present survey were compared with the conditions during the Baseline Survey (Annex E Photo Plates 5.3-2 to 5.3-5).
-Among the 20 tagged corals, 6 of them had more obvious damages (i.e. B-03, B-04, B-06, B-07, B-09 and B-10, see Table 5-3-1 below), while another two tagged corals (i.e. B-08 & B-15) had minor damages.
-An assessment survey will be proposed and then formulate practicable remedial plan. - 5.3.15 Site C was on the south-eastern coast of Kau Sai Chau Island and had a high coral coverage among the sites investigated during the EIA Study.
-The sizes of coral colonies at Site C were also larger than those at other sites.
-Site C was away from the boundary of the new golf course and would not be subject to direct impacts during construction.
-The site and its vicinity still remained similar conditions as during the Baseline Survey.
-All 20 tagged corals were recovered.
-No mortality, sedimentation or bleaching was found on any of the tagged corals (see Table 5.3-2).
-The corals remained similar conditions as during the Baseline Survey (Annex E - Photo Plates 5.3-6 to 5.3-9).
+Site formation works were conducted at the nearby abandoned pier and the intertidal zone of the barging point location, and a seawall formed by rectangular concrete blocks was constructed along the seaward side of the intertidal zone.
+This area was used as the landing point of the temporary barging point.
+The temporary barging point had been installed at the location specified in the EP when the present monitoring survey was conducted. - 5.3.15 The conditions of the tagged corals B-11 to B-20 during the present survey were compared with the conditions during the Baseline Survey (Annex E Photo Plates 5.3-3 to 5.3-4).
+Among these 10 tagged corals, some of them had sedimentation coverage on the surface ranging from 3 to 5% (i.e. B-12, B-13, and B-14, see Table 5-3-1 below).
+As the sedimentation percentages were smaller than 15%, this observation did not trigger the action level response plan for corals.